 Project SEARCH helps high school age adults with developmental disabilities gain and maintain meaningful employment.

 As part of the nationwide Project SEARCH initiative, Howard Center collaborates with the University of Vermont Medical Center to provide internships for young adults transitioning from high school to employment.
-All activities take place entirely at the worksite and include classroom instruction, career exploration, and hands-on training through workshop internships.
+All activities take place entirely at the worksite and include classroom instruction, career exploration, and hands-on training through workplace internships.
 The goal of the program is for students to graduate with transferable and marketable skills and a job offer for competitively paid employment.